brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 Can I find the qualifying orders using the CDC feed?
 I think so - we can run a query at the end of each month to find eligible orders, I could even pick a winner from those - `ORDER BY RANDOM() LIMIT 1`?

-The Northwind database represents the backed of a sales system, and we'll focus on the `orders` table for this post.
+The Northwind database represents the backend of a sales system, and we'll focus on the `orders` table for this post.
 As we saw last time, each row in the `orders` table represents an order.
 There's about 14 columns, and it seems likely that there's a subset that are interesting for this usecase:

 - `order_id` - a unique identifier for an order
 - `order_date` - the date the order was placed
 - `required_date` - the date the order is required by
 - `shipped_date` - the date the order shipped

-I'll need to time-travel back to 1996 because those are the dates in the data.
+I'll need to time-travel back to 1996, the year I first went to university, because those are the dates in the data.

 ## Case: Initial Load